 The Downtown River District of Fort Myers really comes alive during the monthly Art Walk and Music Walk events.
 Art Walk is held the first Friday of each month, where from 6-10 p.m.
 Galleries, museums and shops stay open late, with special exhibits and activities.
 There's even a free trolley to take you to shops and galleries outside the immediate downtown area.
 While some shops have live entertainment during Art Walk, the music really takes center stage on the third Friday of each month for Music Walk.
 Starting at 7 p.m. performers and bands take to the streets and to dozens of venues, playing jazz, rock and roll, top 40 and everything in between.
 Many shops and galleries offer wine, while bars and restaurants often sell drinks from booths set up on the sidewalk in front of their establishments.

 Downtown Fort Myers has a quite a rich history and True Tours is a fun way to learn about it.
-Local experts regale visitors with intriguing information about the city's famous residents, old buildings and well photographed streets.
+Local experts regale visitors with intriguing information about the city's famous residents, old buildings and well-photographed streets.
 But during the fall the tours take a hair raising turn.
 The Ghost Tour not only offers history but also introduces you to the spirits that many believe, still reside in some of these old buildings.
-Many strange occurrences have been reported during these tours so beware, and be sure to bring your camera.
-If you don't capture a ghost, the tour does allows time for you to grab great shots of the charming downtown streets and architecture.
+Many strange occurrences have been reported during the tours so beware, and be sure to bring your camera.
+If you don't capture a ghost, the tour does allow time for you to grab great shots of the charming downtown streets and architecture.

 Ice hockey does exist in Southwest Florida and the Everglades prove it with their loyal following.
 The team first took to the ice in 1998, winning it's first ECHL Championship in 2012.
 Fans flock to the arena every season to not only watch the action on the ice but also to participate in the many special events dreamed up by the creative marketing team.
 Although the area is home to many northerners and midwesterners who grew up with hockey, locals are often less familiar with a sport involving jackets and ice.
 The Everglades often hold hockey clinics and tours which serve to make local fans not only more educated but also more loyal.

 This space doubles as a nature center and museum, spanning more than 100 acres.
 And in the fall, it becomes haunted.
-The elevated boardwalks wind through the native vegetation where you can catch glimpses of seasonal changes, and even see wildlife.
+The elevated boardwalks wind through the native vegetation where you can catch glimpses of seasonal changes and even see wildlife.
 The dark wilderness is also a perfect setting for the annual Haunted Walk that takes place in October.
-The screams echoing through the brush get your heart pumping as you wait your turn.
+The screams echoing through the brush get your heart pumping as you wait your turn to set foot on the path.
 There are also less scary, Friendly Forest nights for the little ones.
-If you go during the day, the museum hosts programs that get you up close and personal with resident animals.
-If you prefer indoor activities, the planetarium offers special laser light shows this time of year (Dark Side of the Moon) along with educational looks at the planets.
+If you prefer indoor activities, the planetarium offers special laser light shows this time of year (like Dark Side of the Moon) along with educational programs on the planets.

 The Fort Myers area is quite popular with German tourists and German Americans; perhaps this is one reason why the community is home to the biggest Oktoberfest celebration in the state and the second largest in the nation according to organizers.
-Some 40,000 visitors walk through the doors over its six day (two weekend) run.
-Queens are crowned, there are parades, and bands are flown in from Germany for non-stop entertainment.
-The biergarten is a festival highlight, full of tables, imported and domestic beers, German wines and spirits, and aromatic food.
+Some 40,000 visitors walk through the doors over its six-day (two-weekend) run.
+Queens are crowned, there are parades, and bands direct from Germany for non-stop entertainment.
+The Biergarten is a festival highlight, full of tables, imported and domestic beers, German wines and spirits, and aromatic food.
 Set up over 15-acres are huge tents, three stages, two dance floors and a carnival area.
-Dancers put on traditional shows, while folks who've spent a lot of time in the biergarten put on an entirely different kind of show.
+Dancers put on traditional shows, while folks who've spent a lot of time in the Biergarten put on an entirely different kind of show.
 Prost!